Adrian Stawski

-Adrian Stawski (born 26 December 1978) is a Polish professional football manager and former player who is currently in charge of Zawisza Bydgoszcz.
+Adrian Stawski (born 26 December 1978) is a Polish professional football manager and former player who is currently in charge of II liga club Zawisza Bydgoszcz.

 Career

 Stawski started his managerial career with Polish seventh division side Urania Udorpie in 2004, helping them achieve promotion to the Polish sixth division.
 In 2017, Stawski was appointed manager of Bytovia Bytów in the Polish second division, where he suffered relegation to the Polish third division.

-On 24 June 2021, he was appointed head coach of Stomil Olsztyn on a one-year contract.
+On 24 June 2021, Stawski was appointed head coach of Stomil Olsztyn on a one-year contract.
 On 22 March 2022, he was dismissed from his post.

 In June 2024, Stawski was announced as the new manager of III liga club Zawisza Bydgoszcz ahead of the 2024–25 season.
+Stawski led Zawisza to winning the regional Polish Cup final against Wda Świecie on 4 May 2025, which qualified Zawisza for the next season's main competition.
+In the 2025–26 Polish Cup, Zawisza reached the semi-finals after defeating GKS Tychy, GKS Wikielec, Wisła Kraków and Chojniczanka Chojnice before being eliminated by eventual winners Górnik Zabrze.
+On 23 May 2026, Zawisza beat Wikęd Luzino 2–0 to win group II of the III liga and secure their return to the third tier of Polish football after a 15-year absence.